 The essential employee rights that you need to know about are:

 National Minimum Wage

 Almost all workers are entitled to by law to recieve the National Minimum Wage, the only exemption is for 'live in' employees.
 National minimum wage rates are updated by the government every October.
-Please see our Rates & Thresholds page for all current government rates.

 The statutory minimum holiday allowance is 5.6 weeks per year including bank holidays, which is 28 days for a 5-day week.
 See our holiday entitlement page for how to calculate holiday allowance for part time and short-term contracts.

 After three consecutive days of being off sick, employees have the right to statutory sick pay, which Stafftax will administer on behalf of our clients.
 This may be paid as part of or instead of their normal pay.
 See here for further information.

 Any pregnant employee has the right to take 52 weeks' leave regardless of their length of service.
 If they wish to return before the end of the 52 weeks they must give the employer eight weeks' notice.
 They are also entitled to maternity pay if they have been in the same employment for 26 weeks prior to the 'notification week', which is 15 weeks before the baby's due date.
 See here for our dedicated page on Statutory Maternity Pay.

 Expectant parents can share between them the allowed 52 weeks of childcare leave.
 They can split the leave – and statutory pay – between them either one after the other or both can be on leave at once.